DSM9606/Martin.Rocks.Paper.Excercise/README.md

 Navigate to the Rocks, Paper, Scissors App in the terminal by first pressing "pwd enter" to find your present working directory and then "ls -al" to find all of the folders in your current directory also "cd .." to go to the previous enclosing folder if you went into thw wrong folder*

-My rocks, paper scissors app is on my desktop and is in a folder called "Martin.Rocks.Paper.Excercise" so when I oppen up terminal to get to that folder I typed in the order:
+My rocks, paper scissors app is on my desktop and is in a folder called "Martin.Rocks.Paper.Excercise"

+##The location of the program on my computer is ->   /Users/martinhsu/desktop/Martin.Rocks.Paper.Excercise

+When I oppen up terminal to get to that folder I type commands in this order to navigate to the correct folder:

 ### Step 1: Type "PWD" + ENTER -> users/martinhsu
 ### Step 2: Type "CD Desktop" + ENTER